Yale Jackson School of Global Affairs: Foundation and history

-In April 2009, Yale announced it had received a $50 million gift to create the Jackson Institute for Global Affairs.
+In April 2009, Yale announced it had received a US$50 million gift to create the Jackson Institute for Global Affairs.
 In the fall of 2010, the university officially opened the institute in Rosenkranz Hall.
 The donation came from ex-pharmaceutical businessman and philanthropist John Jackson, a 1967 graduate of Yale College, and his wife, Susan.
 Jackson said he originally intended to become a diplomat when entering Yale, like his great-grandfather.
 Regarding the gift, Jackson stated, "We hope to inspire students to pursue careers in diplomacy and public service and to become globally engaged leaders in all walks of life."
 Yale President Richard Levin added, "The Jackson Institute will become a signature program, marking Yale's global aspirations.
 Its teaching programs will permeate the University, expanding the curriculum in international affairs so that students in all its schools are better prepared for global leadership and service."

 In 2010, shortly after the institute opened, Yale College faculty introduced the Global Affairs major, replacing the previous international studies major.
 While the international studies major could only be completed as a second major, the Global Affairs could be completed as a standalone major.

 On April 6, 2019, Yale President Peter Salovey formally announced to the Yale community that the Jackson Institute will transform itself to the Yale Jackson School of Global Affairs by 2022.
 The announcement came after a decision by the Yale Corporation.
 This decision stemmed from a report of a committee chaired by Professor Judith Chevalier, William S. Beinecke Professor of Economics and Finance at the Yale School of Management, who recommended the formation of a school of global affairs in a report made public in November 2018.